sherwynds/TechBytes/README.md

 * Python and Data Analysis (Upcoming)
 * Python and Basic Machine Learning (Upcoming)

-Note: This repo is in progress and projects might be in intermediate stages of completion.
+Note: This repository is in progress and projects might be in intermediate stages of completion.